Noël Godin

 Noël Godin (born 13 September 1945) is a Belgian writer, critic, actor and notorious pie thrower or entarteur.
-Godin gained global attention in 1998 when his group ambushed Microsoft CEO Bill Gates in Brussels, pelting the software magnate with a pie.
-After bombarding Gates, Godin allegedly said, "My work is done here."
+Godin gained global attention in 1998 when his group ambushed Microsoft CEO Bill Gates in Brussels, pelting the software magnate with pies.
+After bombarding Gates, Godin allegedly said, "My work here is done."
+He has been described as "the French-speaking world's best-known prankster."

 Philosophy

-Godin insists he is non-violent and is careful to use only what he calls a "tarte classique", filled with whipped cream and perhaps a little chocolate in soft sponge cake.
-He says his humor can be traced back through Jerry Lewis, Wile E. Coyote, the Marx Brothers and yippies like Abbie Hoffman.
+Godin insists he is non-violent and is careful to use only soft pies made of cream and sponge cake that will not physically hurt his victims, which he purchases from local bakeries.
+He says his humor can be traced back to Bugs Bunny, Wile E. Coyote, the Marx Brothers, Norman Wisdom, and the radical "yippies" of the Youth International Party.

-Godin is inspired (for instance in his Anthologie de la subversion carabinée (1989)) by the works of the Utopian philosophers Tommaso Campanella (Civitas Solis) and Charles Fourier (La Phalange, Le Phalanstère).

-His ideal society is one where there is no struggle for power or money and where everybody can live in a state of perfect happiness.

-He is also an admirer of the anarchist Ravachol without approving his violence, sentiment which inspired him to his pie-attacks.

-Godin has a particularly colourful way of expressing himself, using terms like "tempêtes patissières" (pastry storm) to describe his pieing.

-Selected victims
+A supporter of anarchist causes, Godin targets figures representing elites whom the public has turned against.
+One of his favorite targets is the French philosopher Bernard-Henri Lévy, who has been pied by Godin or one of his accomplices on at least seven occasions.

+Pieing targets

+Since 1969, Godin has thrown pies at more than 25 people in the fields of culture, politics, and beyond.
 The list of public figures Godin and his accomplices have targeted with pies includes: